m7a/lo-maenmpc/README.md

 ratings would only be accessible from the “primary” client (where the stickers database is saved).
-With Cantata I often fat-fignered replacing the current song with the one under the cursor -- I don't want the music to be interrputed mid-playing, clients should always insert at the end of the queue or right after the current song.
+With Cantata I often fat-fignered replacing the current song with the one under the cursor -- I don't want the music to be interrputed mid-playing.
+Clients should always insert at the end of the queue or right after the current song.
 With RompЯ I sometimes had volume control issues and for AES67 this is very critical because a sudden jump to 100% volume means 97dB from the speakers.

 Finally, I usually prefer to use terminal user interfaces.
 Hence I thought about creating my own terminal-based MPD client.
-Find out what became of it in the subsequent sections.

 Abstract
 ========